Vesryin/spectralflow-codespace/memory-bank/activeContext.md

-Current tasks: Persistent context handling, basic voice interaction.
+Current tasks: "The Living Network" Scene Implementation.

-Recent changes: Implemented and validated the Basic Voice Interaction pipeline.
-All changes have been pushed to the `prism` branch.
+Recent changes: Implemented advanced shaders for nodes and filaments in "The Living Network" scene.
+Added user interaction (hover and click) to display narrative information.
+The scene is now dynamic and interactive.

-Next steps: Begin planning phase for "Rung 3: Personality & UX."
+Next steps: Refine the user interaction, possibly adding more complex animations or transitions for the narrative panel.

 Learnings & patterns: The service-oriented architecture is proving effective.
 The `mcp_service` provides a clean abstraction for interacting with different AI models.